 Table \ref{table.main} shows the quantitative results in terms of the empirical density over volume of the box.
 Looking at it by columns, we can compare the different methods under the same covering step.
 First, the classical PRIM results in too small densities, thus rendering it completely useless.
 This in the end comes as no surprise considering the curse of dimensionality.
-In this sense Table \ref{table.main} also reveals the benefits of dimension reduction, since any of the other options will do much better.
-That is, using principal or pettiest components analysis to reduce dimensionality, from 100 dimensions to 2 in our example, we get much better densities.
+In this sense, Table \ref{table.main} also reveals the benefits of dimension reduction, since any of the other options will do much better.
+That is, when using principal or pettiest components analysis to reduce dimensionality, from 100 dimensions to 2 in our example, we get much better densities.
 In fact, fastPRIM improves the densities even more.
 However, the optimal improvement comes when the pettiest components are used; in this case, the densities show an increase of an order of magnitude.
 Finally, looking at the table by rows, one can track the variations of the densities during covering procedures.
 There is an interesting contrast in that for PRIM the density starts from a really small value and then increases monotonically; whereas for all other cases, a final decrease is accomplished as expected, though it is not monotonic.